Greg Bear

 Gregory Dale Bear (August 20, 1951 – November 19, 2022) was an American science fiction writer.
-His work covered themes of galactic conflict (Forge of God books), parallel universes (The Way series), consciousness and cultural practices (Queen of Angels), and accelerated evolution (Blood Music, Darwin's Radio, and Darwin's Children).
+His work covered themes of conflict, consciousness, and accelerated evolution.
+The Forge of God and Anvil of Stars established his reputation.
+As time went on these works were rolled into lengthier trilogies and series.
+Along with Forge, popular series have included parallel universes in The Way and evolutionary themes in Darwin's Children.

+He won numerous awards over the course of his career.
+His most awarded novel was Moving Mars, which won a Nebula Award.
 His last work was the 2021 novel The Unfinished Land.
 Greg Bear wrote over 50 books in total.
 He was one of the five co-founders of San Diego Comic-Con.

-Early life
+Early life and career

 Greg Bear was born in San Diego, California.
 He attended San Diego State University (1968–1973), where he received a Bachelor of Arts degree.
-At the university, he was a teaching assistant to Elizabeth Chater in her course on science fiction writing; in later years, they were friends.
+At the university, he was a teaching assistant to Elizabeth Chater in her course on science fiction writing.

-Career

 Bear is often classified as a hard science fiction author because of the level of scientific detail in his work.
 Early in his career, he also published work as an artist, including illustrations for an early version of the reference book Star Trek Concordance and covers for periodicals Galaxy and F&SF.
 He sold his first story, "Destroyers", to Famous Science Fiction in 1967.

+Major works

+Forge and Anvil

 In his fiction, Bear often addresses major questions in contemporary science and culture and proposes solutions.
-For example, The Forge of God offers an explanation for the Fermi paradox, supposing that the galaxy is filled with potentially predatory intelligences and that young civilizations that survive are those that do not attract their attention but stay quiet.
-In Queen of Angels, Bear examines crime, guilt, and punishment in society.
-He frames these questions around an examination of consciousness and awareness, including the emergent self-awareness of highly advanced computers in communication with humans.
-In Darwin's Radio and Darwin's Children, he addresses the problem of overpopulation with a mutation in the human genome making, basically, a new series of humans.
-The question of cultural acceptance of something new and unavoidable is also indicated.
+The Forge of God offers an explanation for the Fermi paradox, supposing that the galaxy is filled with potentially predatory intelligences and that young civilizations that survive are those that do not attract their attention but stay quiet.
+Its sequel, Anvil of Stars, postulates a physics based on information exchange between particles capable of being altered at the "bit level."
+(Note: Bear has credited the inspiration for the idea to Frederick Kantor's 1967 treatise "Information Mechanics" (see Digital physics).)

+Blood Music, Moving Mars, and Darwin's Children

 One of Bear's favorite themes is reality as a function of observation.
 In Blood Music, reality becomes unstable as the number of observers (trillions of intelligent single-cell organisms) spirals higher and higher.
-Anvil of Stars (sequel to The Forge of God) and Moving Mars postulate a physics based on information exchange between particles, capable of being altered at the "bit level."
-(Note: Bear has credited the inspiration for the idea to Frederick Kantor's 1967 treatise "Information Mechanics" (see Digital physics).)
-In Moving Mars, that knowledge is used to remove Mars from the Solar System and transfer it to an orbit around a distant star.
+In Moving Mars such knowledge is used to remove Mars from the Solar System and transfer it to an orbit around a distant star.
+Blood Music was first published as a short story (1983) and then expanded to a novel (1985) features nanotechnology.

+In a short series comprising Darwin's Children and Darwin's Radio, Bear addresses the problem of overpopulation by considering a mutation event that allows for a new series of human beings.
+The question of cultural acceptance of something new and unavoidable is a prevalent theme.
+The books follow a family over a decade as they deal with the fallout from the virus event.